Seed exchange with other botanic gardens

 Please restrict yourself to 20 seed portions.

-Please note that some seeds are in very small amounts (sometimes a single portion only).
+Please note that some seeds are available in very limited amounts (sometimes a single portion only).

 The Botanical Garden of Uppsala University is a member of the International Plant Exchange Network of Botanic Gardens (IPEN) and recognises the legal and moral obligations imposed on its work by the Convention on Biological Diversity (CBD) and the Convention on International Trade in Endangered Species (CITES).